Cluster Management

 Postgres Upgrade – Upgrade the Postgres Major version

-Cluster Refresh
+Cluster refresh

-You can refresh your cluster instance at anytime using the “Start Maintenance Now” button in the Cluster Settings tab, or using cb maintenance create --cluster CLUSTER_ID on the CLI.
+You can refresh your cluster instance at anytime using the "Refresh Instance" button in the Cluster Settings tab, using cb maintenance create --cluster CLUSTER_ID on the CLI, or by using the Cluster Upgrade API endpoint without any parameter.
+Doing this causes minimal impact and will not change your connection string.
 This is a simple way to perform a minor version upgrade or to enable the newest Crunchy Bridge features on your cluster.

-Cluster Resize
+Cluster resize

-Postgres Upgrade
+Postgres upgrade

 Crunchy Bridge allows you to schedule your major version upgrades through the Dashboard, cb upgrade start on the CLI, or by using the Upgrade Cluster API endpoint.
 When scheduling a major version upgrade, you’ll be prompted to choose the new Postgres version.